tasxatzial/lbst-dictionary-int/README.md

 ## Implementation

-The library provides an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type) for the dictionary that can be used with the above functions.
-The representation of the type is completely hidden from its users.
-Currently, the dictionary supports storing only integer keys and values.
-Sorting is by key (ascending).
+The library exposes the dictionary as an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type).

 Internally the dictionary is stored as a leaf-oriented binary search tree structure.
 Time complexity of operations 'insert', 'delete', 'lookup' is O(tree_height) whereas 'range_query' has a complexity of O(tree_height + last - first).
-More details about 'insert' and 'delete' can be found in [lbst.md](docs/lbst.md) (english) and [lbst.pdf](docs/lbst.pdf) (greek).
+More details can be found in [lbst.md](docs/lbst.md) (english) and [lbst.pdf](docs/lbst.pdf) (greek).

+For a more advanced version of the library that supports (char*, void*) pairs, see [lbst-dictionary](https://github.com/tasxatzial/lbst-dictionary).

 ## Compile